sushichop/cordova-plugin-wifi-manager/README.md

 __Notice__

-When you use this plugin for Android 10 (API level 29) or later, you can connect to the Internet using [cordova-plugin-inappbrowser](https://github.com/apache/cordova-plugin-inappbrowser).
-This seems to be due to the specification of new Android API, [WifiNetworkSpecifier](https://developer.android.com/reference/android/net/wifi/WifiNetworkSpecifier).
+When you use this plugin for Android 10 (API level 29) or later, you can connect to the Internet only through your own (cordova) app.
+This is due to the specification of new Android API, [WifiNetworkSpecifier](https://developer.android.com/reference/android/net/wifi/WifiNetworkSpecifier).

 If you want to purposely use the deprecated Android API, run the following.